Tips Bulletin

 Then, pour hot, soapy water through the flower pot’s drain hole.
 The soap will cling to their bodies and essentially cause them to drown.

 The ants that survive abandon the colony and start over elsewhere.
-If you add some coffee grounds to your flowerpots, not only will it fertilize your plants but also repel ants naturally.
+If you add some coffee grounds to your flowerpots, it will fertilize your plants and repel ants naturally.

 Picnic Solutions